Skip to Content

 6. Ghibli Museum

-The museum isn’t large but it’s beautifully presented with so much Ghibli packed into the available space.
-From the moment it comes into sight you are transported to the world of anime and it’s not surprising this is one of the most popular attractions for families in Tokyo.
+The museum isn’t large, but it’s beautifully presented, with so much Ghibli packed into the available space.
+From the moment you enter, you are transported to the world of anime, and it’s not surprising that this is one of the most popular attractions for families in Tokyo.

 The museum exhibit labels and films are entirely in Japanese but that won’t matter to fans of Ghibli, it’s an experience that transcends language barriers and Totoro lovers will be in their element.

-To avoid disappointment when planning your visit to Ghibli you need to book well in advance to get tickets for the day you want.
-Visitor numbers are limited for each day and there are no same-day tickets available at the entrance so you do need to book ahead.
-Sales are for a specific date and ticket sales open up 3 months in advance so we highly recommend booking online well before you leave home to avoid disappointment.
+To avoid disappointment when planning your visit to Ghibli, you need to book well in advance to get tickets for the day you want.
+Visitor numbers are limited for each day, and there are no same-day tickets available at the entrance, so you do need to book ahead.
+Sales are for a specific date, and ticket sales open up three months in advance, so we highly recommend booking online well before you leave home to avoid disappointment.

 Giant Ghibli Clock in Tokyo

-This giant Ghibli clock is in Shiodome in Tokyo but for real manga fans you’ll want to head out to Mitaka.
+This giant Ghibli clock is in Shiodome in Tokyo, but real manga fans should head to Mitaka.

-TeamLab exhibits are limited-time shows but a number of them have been created now and all have been excellent.
-The Team Planets digital art exhibition is open daily from 10 a.m. until 8 p.m. on weekdays and 9 a.m. until 9 p.m. at weekends.
+There are two TeamLab exhibits now in Tokyo and both are excellent.
+The Team Planets digital art exhibition is open daily from 10 a.m. until 8 p.m. on weekdays and 9 a.m. until 9 p.m. on weekends.
 It is an interactive immersive exhibit featuring multiple rooms, themes and light effects.

-It’s not Japanese specifically but it is unique and not something I’ve come across elsewhere on this sort of scale.
-Once inside there is no one path to follow, it’s like a free-form maze to explore and you will want 2-4 hours to do it justice.
-There are also unique eating and drinking spaces to experience.
+The teamLab style of interactive projection art is not specifically Japanese but is unique and not something I’ve come across elsewhere on this sort of scale.
+Once inside, there is no single path to follow; it is borderless in a sense, like a free-form maze to explore, and you will want 2-4 hours to do it justice.
+There is also a unique tea house space to experience that immerses you further into the interactive show.

 teamLab Borderless Digital Art Show